Fitna debuted on Thursday at Web site LiveLeak.com, only to be taken down a day later following threats to LiveLeak's staff.

 Why has the ruling Labour Party chosen to go against the wishes of it's coalition partners in the government, and scrap a law which could be seen as protecting Muslims?

 Labour Party MP Ton Heerts says there's never a good moment to scrap the law.
 He doesn't want to cause the Christian coalition parties any trouble, but, he says, It's a law that's been on the books for years, and is never used.
-At some point, we
+At some point,

-in 1968, confrontational Dutch author Gerard van het Reve fantasized about sexual relations with God who had taken the form of a donkey.
+"donkey" case in 1968, confrontational Dutch author Gerard van het Reve fantasized about sexual relations with God who had taken the form of a donkey.
 The author was prosecuted for blasphemy, but the court acquitted him.

 The current coalition government agreed as recently as October to leave the law as it is.
 Justice Minister Ernst Hirsch Balin wants to tread carefully regarding the law against blasphemy.
 He says he doesnt want to dispose of a law that's meant to